comp110-lytle/comp110/site/exercises/one-shot-battleship copy.md

 **WARNING:** Autograding will very specifically be looking for _exactly_ the format of lines output shown above.
 You will not see the `$` at your command-line prompt in VSCode, you can ignore that part.
 Otherwise, when you run the program on your machine with the same inputs as above on the first two lines, your printed results should look exactly like it.

 ## Part 2.
-Print a Grid -- XX Points
+Print a Grid -- 30 Points

 In battleship, you normally have a grid of blue boxes instead of just one row of ocean as seen in EX01.
 Using the concept of `while` loops, you'll be able to print out a grid of the size of your choice!
 Remember, the location of your guess in the grid will contain a red box if you guessed correctly and a white box if not.
 If you haven't already, paste in the following constants: